 About the Colborne Art Gallery

-The Colborne Society of Artists, the original collective, was founded in the spring of 1997 in response to a unique opportunity.
-The historic East Northumberland Land Registry Office had been sold by the provincial government to the village of Colborne for the sum of $8, on condition that it be maintained as a museum or library.
-Wilhelmina Kennedy, a Dutch immigrant then living nearby in Cramahe Township, proposed that the building become an art gallery, a suggestion that was enthusiastically welcomed by Colborne Reeve George Boycott and the Colborne Village Council.
-Wilhelmina then set about organizing a group of local artists into a co-operative to be known as The Colborne Society of Artists.
+The original collective was founded in the spring of 1997 in response to a unique opportunity: the historic East Northumberland Land Registry Office had been sold by the provincial government to the village of Colborne for the sum of $8, on condition that it be maintained as a museum or library.
+Local painter Wilhelmina Kennedy proposed that the building become an art gallery, a suggestion that was enthusiastically embraced by Colborne Reeve George Boycott and the Colborne Village Council.
+Wilhelmina then set about organizing a group of local artists into a co-operative to be known officially as The Colborne Society of Artists.

 The Colborne Art Gallery is an artist-run co-operative dedicated to building awareness of and accessibility to contemporary visual art as practiced by our members and guest artists.
 By seeking the widest possible audience, the gallery supports and advances the careers of local artists while contributing to the cultural life of Northumberland County.